cstrouse/Dell-PowerEdge-T30-Hackintosh/README.md

 ## USB Portmap

 I created an injector kext using `hackintool` which you can use to save some time.
-One port had to be disabled in order to get down to the 15 port limit; I went with the bottom port on the front panel of the case.
-You could just as easily set a USB 3.0 port to USB 2.0 to get to 15 ports, too if you prefer.
+One port had to be disabled in order to get down to the 15 port limit.
+You could just as easily set a USB 3.0 port to USB 2.0 to get to 15 ports if you prefer. `USBMap.command` and `USBToolbox` are other ways to create injector kexts and/or SSDTs for your USB mapping.

 If you'd like to create your own port mapping follow these steps:

 1. Open your OpenCore config and set `Kernel -> Add -> 5 -> USBPorts.kext` to disabled and enable `Kernel -> Quirks -> XhciPortLimit`.
 2. Reboot.
-3. Open Hackintool and go to the usb tab, select all ports listed and remove them, then click the refresh button.
+3. Open Hackintool and go to the USB tab, select all ports listed and remove them, then click the refresh button.
-4. Plug a usb 2 device in every usb port.
+4. Plug a USB 2 device in every usb port.
-5. Plug a usb 3 device in every usb port.
+5. Plug a USB 3 device in every usb port.
 6. Remove anything not green, you should be left with 16 green ports.
-7. Make sure all the HSxx ports are set to usb 2 and SSPx ports are to usb 3.
+7. Make sure all the HSxx ports are set to USB 2, SSxx ports are to USB 3, and internal/proprietary ports are set to internal (255).
-8. Remove one port to get down to the 15 port limit.
+8. Remove one port to get down to the 15 port limit (or set a USB 3.0 device to use a USB 2.0 personality).
 9. Click on the export button and place the resulting USBPorts.kext in the OpenCore kexts folder (overwriting the existing one).
 10. Open your OpenCore config and set `Kernel -> Add -> 5 -> USBPorts.kext` to enabled and disable `Kernel -> Quirks -> XhciPortLimit`.
 11. Reboot.